RGNet: A Unified Clip Retrieval and Grounding Network for Long Videos: Experimental Setup

 \subsection{Implementation Details:}

 We use pre-trained CLIP \cite{radford2021learning} and EgoVLP \cite{lin2022egocentric} models to extract video frames from MAD and Ego4D.
 Text features for both datasets are extracted using CLIP.
 The feature extractors are frozen, and their pre-trained weights remain unchanged during training.
-For Ego4D, we pre-train our model with NaQ augmentation from previous work \cite{ramakrishnan2023naq}.
+For Ego4D, we pre-train our model with NaQ annotations from previous work \cite{ramakrishnan2023naq}.
 The proposal length, $W_c$ is set to 180s for MAD and 48s for Ego4D, with only the top-30 and top-5 proposals retrieved, respectively.
 Training on Ego4D and MAD is conducted on four Nvidia-RTX-A6000 GPUs while fine-tuning on Ego4D is performed on a single GPU.
 Considering the longer proposals in MAD, we utilize a batch size of 32 for Ego4D and 8 for MAD.
-The model is developed using \texttt{pytorch} \cite{paszke2019pytorch}, and distributed training is implemented.
 The number of moment queries is set to 5.
 For loss computation, we set hyperparameters as $\lambda_{L1}=10$, $\lambda_{\text{gIoU}}=1$, $\lambda_{\text{CE}}=4$, $\lambda_{\text{samp}}=1$, $\lambda_{\text{cont}}=10$, and $\Delta=0.2$.
 We use Xavier initialization \cite{glorot2010understanding} and employ AdamW \cite{loshchilov2017decoupled} with an initial learning rate of $1 \times 10^{-4}$.
 RGNet is trained for 35 and 200 epochs on MAD and Ego4D datasets.
 The initial learning rate is reduced by one order of magnitude at epochs 25 for MAD and 120 for Ego4D.